 ginger - I love it in tea in the evening or in chews while traveling

-Probiotics - Help to restore the right kind of bacteria
+Probiotics - Help to restore the right kind of bacteria and yes as with all supplements quality matters

 Krill oil - Reduces inflammation overall